Cindy and Barrett with RV in Montrose

 It’s most typically used by people in retirement communities who keep their RVs in an RV park spot for over half the year.

-I want to note, we had a weld break in the base of our RV that was holding our axle and wheels in place.
+I want to note that we had a weld break in the base of our RV, which was holding our axle and wheels in place.
 We had quite a mess on our hands.

 Besides the fact that we were in the middle of nowhere and had a hell of a time finding a tow, Progressive took terrific care of us!
 I’ve used them for years and have been pleased with the service they’ve provided me throughout those years.